 Many Corps Programs take place in the backcountry, where members build trails, prevent forest fires, or restore critical habitat.
 Teams typically live together in a cabin or other central location and work on "hitches" -- short-term, focused work trips guided by SCA field leaders.

 Other Corps Programs work in urban or rural communities, where members team up to conduct environmental education or public outreach.
 Members may live together at one site, or work at individual sites within the same region.

-Whether you are working in the backcountry or in the local community, SCA Corps Programs give you the opportunity to join up with other young people who share your passion for the outdoors, and gain connections with agency partners in the field.
+Whether you work in the backcountry or in the local community, SCA Corps Programs give you the opportunity to join up with other young people who share your passion for the outdoors, and build connections with agency partners in the field.
 Corps positions range from 3 to 12 months, and are open to high school graduates ages 18 and up.

 Protection of natural and recreational resources in New York State parks.

-Implementing handson sustainability projects in the Pittsburgh PA region.
+Implementing hands-on sustainability projects in the Pittsburgh region.

 Constructing trails and engaging students with the outdoors.